lexnederbragt/MBV3070-H19/lab/3_Reading_and_Writing_files.md

 fh.close()
 ```

+**Questions:**

-Question: How many entries does it contain?
+* How many entries does it contain?
-Question: Can you tell whether the table is tab separated, or if there are just spaces in between the entries?
+* Can you tell whether the table is tab separated, or if there are just spaces in between the entries?

 Next, we are going to use a for loop to read in all the entries into a dictionary, with the codons as the key, and the amino acid as the value.